l33m4n/RubyClicker/README.md

 self-destruct kinda works, worked for me lol. was not tested against any paid SS tools (only leaked ones, and I forgot which ones I tested, and im not a ss mod)

-REQUIREMENTS
+REQUIREMENTS_

--SiticoneUI dll (basic .net is WIP)
+SiticoneUI dll (basic unthemed app is WIP)